 Mirando City is a tiny town located in the state of Texas.
 With a population of 222 people and just one neighborhood, Mirando City is the 1012th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Mirando City is generally considered to be a blue-collar town.
-36.54% of the Mirando City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Mirando City is a blue-collar town, with 36.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mirando City is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Mirando City who work in healthcare suport services (28.85%), office and administrative support (8.65%), and sales jobs (6.73%).

 Being a small town, Mirando City does not have a public transit system used by locals to get to and from work.